 Graduates of this program are employed in organizations and companies like:

 David Detmer is a professor of philosophy in the department of history and philosophy.
 He is also coordinator of the philosophy program.

-Deepa Majumdar is a professor of philosophy in the Department of History & Philosophy.
-Her research and teaching areas include Plotinus’ Enneads, Indian thought, and ancient and medieval philosophy.
+Deepa Majumdar is a professor of philosophy in the department of history and philosophy.
+Her research and teaching areas include Plotinus’ Enneads, Indian thought and ancient and medieval philosophy.

 Associate Professor of Philosophy

 Renee M. Conroy is an Associate Professor of Philosophy and Fulbright Scholar.
 Her research addresses issues in the philosophy of art focused on dance, literature, film, and encounters with the pa